spmurrayzzz/node-shipping-ups/README.md

 `extra_params` This object extends the request object that is passed to the XML parser.
 Use with caution, but can enable extended functionality not present in the current module.

+`use_ounces` This boolean option will allow you to substitute OZS instead of LBS or KGS in your request (Useful for rates that require less than a pound)

 ### time_in_transit(data, [options,] callback)

 Calculate the time in transit for a shipment